 Construction Loan for Distribution Center in China

 On September 29, 2018, through the Taicang Subsidiary, the Company entered into a 700 million yuan loan agreement with China Construction Bank Corporation (“the China DC Loan Agreement”).
 The proceeds from the China DC Loan Agreement is being used to finance the construction of the Company’s distribution center in China.
 Interest is paid quarterly.
-The interest rate will float and be calculated at a reference rate provided by the People’s Bank of China.
-The interest rate at June 30, 2020 was 4.28% and may increase or decrease over the life of the loan, and will be evaluated every 12 months.
+The interest rate floats and is calculated at a reference rate provided by the People’s Bank of China.
+The interest rate at September 30, 2020 was 4.15% and may increase or decrease over the life of the loan, and will be evaluated every 12 months.
 The principal of the loan will be repaid in semi-annual installments, beginning in 2021, of variable amounts as specified in the China DC Loan Agreement.
 The China DC Loan Agreement contains customary affirmative and negative covenants for secured credit facilities of this type, including covenants that limit the ability of the Subsidiary to, among other things, allow external investment to be added, pledge assets, issue debt with priority over the China DC Loan Agreement, and adjust the capital stock structure of the TC Subsidiary.
 The China DC Loan Agreement matures on September 28, 2023.
 The obligations of the TC Subsidiary under the China DC Loan Agreement are jointly and severally guaranteed by the Company’s Chinese joint venture.
-As of June 30, 2020, there was $58.8 million outstanding under this credit facility, which is classified as long-term borrowings in the Company’s condensed consolidated balance sheets.
+As of September 30, 2020, there was $65.4 million outstanding under this credit facility, which is classified as long-term borrowings in the Company’s condensed consolidated balance sheets.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.